JiggityMaggotKetamynes/Chips/YC_application.md

 - Fund of specialization across countries(say lumber industries globally)

 Internal ETF — no changing to capital structure.
 Absolutely no use of authorized participants as market makers, hence no ETF share creation and redemption basket tactics.
-TLDR: would not inflate or deflate outstanding shares of ETF even if trading at premiums or discounts.